 This section describes strategies, interventions and resources that can help support children and young people with a range of needs and difficulties.
 It is likely that learners will have needs spread across the areas of need set out here.
 For example, some children with speech, language and communication needs may also present with difficulties described under the SEMH, ASD and Cognition and learning headings.
-Schools may need to seek training, advice or guidance about some of the suggested approaches, resources or interventions described.

 Children and young people may have been identified as having a particular need but may not present with all the difficulties set out under that heading.
-Some strategies and intervention described in Section Two appears in Section One; it is included here to support SENCOs and teachers, working with parents, children and young people, to plan provision in response to individual children and young people requiring more 'personalised' support.
+Some strategies and intervention described in Section Two appears in Section One; it is included here to support SENCOs and teachers to plan provision in response to individual children and young people requiring more 'personalised' support.